Festival at Home 2020

-Whilst we have sadly had to cancel this year’s Vale of Glamorgan Festival due to the ongoing Coronavirus situation, we have brought together some of our composers to bring you a series of three webcast videos which explore our 2020 programme.
+Whilst we have sadly had to cancel the 2020 Vale of Glamorgan Festival due to the ongoing Coronavirus situation, we have brought together some of our composers to bring you a series of three webcast videos which explore our 2020 programme.
 These will be premiered on YouTube and feature exclusive interviews and home performances from artists and composers whose works would have been performed this May.

 (presented by Steph Power, with featured composer Huw Watkins and Artistic Director John Metcalf)